maksw2/dllfrankenstein/README.md

-    /hex     <addr>     [count]         Hex dump memory (default 64 bytes) /address <dll_path> <name>          Get a function pointer by name /quit                               Exit the program Variables are Write-Once Read-Many, no shadowing, no scopes.
+    /hex     <addr>     [count]         Hex dump memory (default 64 bytes) /address <dll_path> <name>          Get a function pointer by name /quit                               Exit the program Variables by default are Write-Once Read-Many, no shadowing, no scopes.
+    --normal-variables-pretty-please allows reassignment.
+Not recommended.
-    $<name> = <type> <value>            Assign a variable Variables can be used as function arguments, like test.dll void print(str "%d", $var1) Variables can store arbitrary data, values like '$a = i32 69' or pointers like '$p = voidptr 0x12345678' Usage in interactive mode is the same as non-interactive except for the focused DLL,
+    $<name> = <type> <value>            Assign a variable
+    $<name> = rhs                       Function call or command Variables can be used as function arguments, like test.dll void print(str "%d", $var1) Variables can store arbitrary data, values like '$a = i32 69' or pointers like '$p = voidptr 0x12345678' Usage in interactive mode is the same as non-interactive except for the focused DLL,